...

 Dog-Friendly Amenities

-In addition to allowing dogs in the spacious condo rooms, High1 Resort Hill Condo offers a variety of pet-friendly amenities.
+In addition to allowing dogs in the spacious condo rooms, High 1 Resort Hill Condo offers a range of pet-friendly amenities.

 Pet Kindergarten

-The resort features a dog-boarding kindergarten, ideal for most pets while you enjoy the slopes.
-Unfortunately, our neurotic border collie isn’t great with being left behind, so we usually take turns on the slopes while the other explores the base area or relaxes in the condo with our princess Winnie.
+The resort features a dog-boarding kindergarten—perfect for most pets while you’re out on the slopes.
+Our border collie isn’t great with being left behind, so we usually take turns skiing while the other explores the base area or relaxes in the condo with Winnie.

 Pet Club Café

-There’s also a dog-friendly café on the first floor of the D-Wing, offering Korean food, drinks, and coffee.
-It’s a convenient spot to warm up without returning to your room.
+There’s also a dog-friendly café on the first floor of the D-Wing, serving Korean food, drinks, and coffee.
+It’s a convenient spot to warm up without heading back to your room.

-Plus, there’s ample outdoor space for bathroom breaks, with the requirement that pets are kept on a leash and owners clean up after them.
+There’s ample outdoor space for pet bathroom breaks, though pets must be on a leash, and owners are expected to clean up after them.

 The D-Wing of Hill Condo is completely dog-friendly.